alteroo/bobtemplates.alteroo/README.rst

 Features
 --------

-Packages created with ``bobtemplates.alteroo`` are designed to follow best-practices where possible an sensible defaults.
-They include some things that match the Alteroo specific processes.
+Packages created with ``bobtemplates.alteroo`` are designed to follow best-practices where possible.
+We try to stay laser focused on sensible defaults and will include things that match Alteroo specific processes.

 Dependencies
 ^^^^^^^^^^^^